 - greenhouse gas emissions to be cut by 80% on 1990 levels by 2050.

 Currently (January 2015), the government maintains that the UK is on-target to achieve these reductions on time.
-However, there is a lot of progress still to be made, and it remains to be seen whether, when the new government establishes itself after the May 2015 elections, there will need to be additional measures taken to ensure that industry, and investment, remains on-track to achieve these goals.
+However, there is a lot of progress still to be made, and it remains to be seen whether, when the new government establishes itself after the May 2015 elections, there will need to be additional measures taken to ensure that industry, and investment, remains on-track to achieve the goals of the Low Carbon Transition Plan.

-Cuts and Renewable Energy Contributions which Must be Achieved by 2020
+Low Carbon Transition Plan: The Cuts in Co2 Emissions and Renewable Energy Contributions which Must be Achieved by 2020

 The predicted breakdown of where this contribution would come from by 2020 was to be, as follows: